cakey/affinity/README.md

 === Usage ===

-This project creates a REST api from a simple schema.
+This project declaratively creates a REST api from a simple schema.

 The idea is for there to be a canonical graph-like schema that describes your data, making it much clearer to anyone involved in the project what the data looks like.